Insight

 This both benefits the community at large, as well as developers/investors.

-• The government issues tax credits to each state based on population.
+• The federal government issues LIHTCs to each state based on population.

-• LIHTC are awarded by the state to developers though a Qualified Allocation Plan (QAP).
-QAP is a state’s criteria for determining eligible projects.
+• The state awards LIHTCs to developers though a Qualified Allocation Plan (QAP).
+The QAP is the state’s criteria for determining eligible projects.

-• The developer then sells the credits to private investors using a third-party syndicator.
+• The developer sells the credits to private investors using a third-party syndicator.

 • The sales of the credits create cash for the developer so they do not need to borrow as much, reducing the overall loan amount.